yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: Props.
--   _props.onSelect_ `Function`: Function to be called when an outline item is selected.
+-   _props.onSelect_ `Function`: Function to be called when an outline item is selected
--   _props.isTitleSupported_ `boolean`: Indicates whether the title is supported.
 -   _props.hasOutlineItemsDisabled_ `boolean`: Indicates whether the outline items are disabled.

 _Returns_